Ecommerce-Application-Demo/ecommerce_backend-product_service/README.md

  ## Features

-- Product Management:
+- ### Product Management:
+  - Full Text Search implementation using PostgreSQL query.
+  - Get Products as per will from text search or filters.
+  - Get product delivery time from nearest Warehouse, if deliverable at your pincode.
-  - Ability to add All Categories, Product & SKUs.
+  - Ability to add All Categories,Product & it's Style variants.
-  - Get Products & SKUs based on custom filter.

-- Planned Features:
-  - Adding ElasticSearch for quick search  implementation.
+  - Warehouse based inventory management.

 ## Project Structure